tektoncd/operator/docs/TektonPipeline.md

     Setting this flag will determine which gated features are enabled.
 Acceptable values are "stable" or "alpha".

+- `results-from` (Default: `termination-message`)

+    This feature is to use the container's termination message to fetch results from.
+Set it to "sidecar-logs" to enable use of a results sidecar logs to extract results instead of termination message.

+- `max-result-size` (Default: `4096`)

+    This feature is to configure the size of the task results if using `sidecar-logs`.
+The default value if `4096` and maximum value can be `1572863`.

+- `enable-provenance-in-status` (Default: `true`)

+    This feature is to enable populating the provenance field in TaskRun and PipelineRun status.
+The provenance field contains metadata about resources used in the TaskRun/PipelineRun such as the source from where a remote Task/Pipeline definition was fetched.
+To disable populating this field, set this flag to "false".

+- `set-security-context` (Default: `false`)

+    Setting this flag to "true" to set a security context for containers injected by Tekton that will allow TaskRun pods to run in namespaces with restricted pod security admission

+- `keep-pod-on-cancel` (Default: `false`)

+    Setting this flag to "true" will not delete the pod associated with cancelled taskrun.

+- `enforce-nonfalsifiability` (Default: `none`)

+    Setting this flag to "spire" to enable integration with `SPIRE`.

+- `enable-param-enum` (Default: `false`)

+    Setting this flag to "true" will enable params of type `Enum`

+- `enable-step-actions` (Default: `false`)

+    Setting this flag to "true" will enable specifying `StepAction` in a `Step`.
+A `StepAction` is the reusable and scriptable unit of work that is performed by a `Step`

+- `enable-cel-in-whenexpression` (Default: `false`)

+    Setting this flag to "true" will enable using CEL in when expressions.

 - `scope-when-expressions-to-task` (Default: `false`)